9M2PJU/Ubuntu-MY/index.md

 We regularly organize events to bring the community together.
 Check out our upcoming events:

-- **Monthly Meetups**: Join us every first Saturday of the month for discussions, presentations, and networking.
+- **Monthly Meetups**: Join us every first Saturday of the month for online discussions, presentations, and networking.
 - **Workshops**: Hands-on sessions to help you get the most out of Ubuntu and other open-source software.
 - **Release Parties**: Celebrate the latest Ubuntu releases with us!